I have a love-hate relationship with doctors and modern medicine.

 As a writer and researcher for Drugwatch.com, I spend my days researching drugs and medical devices and probing their safety profiles.
 I see the good, the bad and the downright ugly when it comes to how beneficial some of these products are and also how deadly some can be.

-I’ve had the honor of interviewing people affected by medical devices, like transvaginal mesh and hip implants, on my Drugwatch Radio podcast.
+I’ve had the honor of interviewing people affected by medical devices, like transvaginal mesh and hip implants, on my Drugwatch Podcast.
 Many of those who suffered complications filed lawsuits.
 In my family, I’m the go-to person for safety questions on statins like Lipitor or type 2 diabetes medications like Onglyza and metformin.

 Like the rest of the Drugwatch team, my mission is to get this information out to consumers so they can make better health care decisions.
 We also want consumers to know they can call us and get help if they suffer complications from faulty products.